 One of the easiest and most common ways for you to support University of South Carolina or one of its affiliated foundations is with a gift of cash.
 Cash can be used to support our students in the form of:

 An outright gift.
 By making a cash gift by check, credit card or money order today, you enable us to meet our most urgent needs and prepare our students for the jobs of tomorrow on a daily basis.
-You will have the opportunity to see your generosity in action and will also receive an immediate federal income tax charitable deduction, when you itemize.
+You will have the opportunity to see your generosity in action and will also receive a federal income tax charitable deduction, when you itemize.